MiguelPires98/feup-lpro/README.md

 * after the set ending, if he still has any money left, the player can bet again and another set will begin

-**(NOTE: in each game, the deck is not reset, meaning that in each set the cards that have been drawn in previuos sets, will not appear again)**
+**(NOTE: in each game, the deck is not reset, meaning that in each set the cards that have been drawn in previous sets, will not appear again)**